 As Commanding Officer, Ian was an ex-officio trustee and has been privileged to remain a regular trustee since 2016.
 Additionally he is a trustee of the Kohima Museum, located in his hometown of York.

 Ian has visited most countries in the Indian subcontinent including Afghanistan, Pakistan, India and Nepal.
 His first visit to Nagaland was in April 2014 as part of a military delegation to commemorate the 70th Anniversary of the Battle of Kohima.
-Committing to sustain the memory of those who fought, he returned a year later in order to learn more about the Battle with a team of 20 British and Gurkha soldiers.
+Committed to sustaining the memory of those who fought, he returned a year later in order to learn more about the Battle with a team of 20 British and Gurkha soldiers.

 Chartered Accountant.
 The majority of his career was as an Equities Analyst in stockbroking.
 Latterly, he was FD for a Company Turnaround Specialist.
 He is an ongoing student of Evolutionary Psychology and seeks to understand why people do what they do.
 He is now a Financial Consultant, working for both charities and commercial organisations.

 Born in New Zealand in January 1963 and educated in Australia, Robert Lyman was, for twenty years, an officer in the British Army.